 Bond’s shoes are black calf three-eyelet cap-toe derbys on a pointed last, possibly made by bespoke shoemaker John Lobb Ltd.

 Finishing the outfit is the traditional accessory for an English businessman: a felt hat.
 This felt trilby from Lock & Co.
 Hatters of St. James’s Street—which sometimes looks dark brown and sometimes looks green-grey—has a tapered crown with a front pinch and centre dent and a narrow snap brim that is turned down in front and turned up in back.
+The hat was confirmed by archivist Meg Simmonds to be a shade of green.
 The base of the crown is trimmed with a narrow matching grosgrain ribbon.
 Such a hat is not meant for Jamaica’s hot weather, and Bond looks uncomfortably hot in it.
 He makes much better use of the hat fanning himself with it.
 Nevertheless, the hat is effectively used, along with the grey flannel suit, to establish James Bond as a traditional London businessman.

 Now Pay Attention